hdngr/dispersion/README.md

 * in a python shell:
         `from dispersion import *`
 * load the *network_json.json* file from the *data* directory
-* `dispersion(network_json, 1)` will return a dictionary of the absolute and normalized dispersion score for all nodes in my network.
+* `dispersion(network_json, 1)` will return a dictionary of the absolute and normalized dispersion score for all nodes in the network.

 ### Implementation
 * Data: is a GraphAlchemist network json object.
 More later on how you can create your ego network using facebook oauth.